anderslogg/geco/docs/paper-joss-2022/paper.md

 # Summary

 Gothenburgh Einstein solver Collection (GECo) is a collection of solvers for stationary self-gravitating collisionless kinetic (Vlasov) matter.
-Self-gravitating kinetic matter is used in modeling astrophysical systems such as galaxies, accretion disks and cosmologies, and is thus also of interest to work in fundamental relativity.
+Self-gravitating kinetic matter is used in modeling astrophysical systems such as galaxies, accretion disks and cosmologies, and is thus also of interest to studies in fundamental relativity.
 Mathematically, the stationary equations form an integro-differential system of equations which may be solved for the gravitational field and the energy and momentum of the matter.
 The gravitational interaction may be taken to be either Newtonian or general relativistic.
-In solving these equations GECo makes use of a reduction method, finite elements, and adaptive mesh refinement.
+In solving these equations GECo makes use of a reduction method, a fixed-point method and finite elements.

 # Statement of need